nubbysaurus/mawile/README.md

 # mawile
-Provide a backplane for data transfer with this handy board.
+Testing the limits of a single I<sup>2</sup>C bus.

 ## updates
 * MKII : separating ADCs into a single boards / ADC; see eevee for more information.

 ## summary
-A RaspberryPi 3B shield that provides extended busses for:
+This repo contains KiCad EDA files related to a RaspberryPi 3 Model B shield that will test the number of devices that a single Pi I<sup>2</sup>C bus can reach.

-* 2x 3.3V I<sup>2</sup>C connectors
+* x4 3.3V I<sup>2</sup>C connectors

 ## to-do
 * include other interfaces (SPI, UART, etc)
-* investigate adding isolated 5V I<sup>2</sup>C lines